nendotools/addon-starter-kit/README.md

 You may use this project as a base for older version of Blender, but all type declarations will need to be removed.

+### IDE language server support

+For language servers to properly understand the bpy module structure, you'll want to install [fake-bpy-module](https://github.com/nutti/fake-bpy-module).
+Follow the installation guide on the git repo.
+I'd stick with the latest version unless you're using specific features not available in older versions of Blender.

+### Linting and Formatting

+This template uses [flake8](https://github.com/PyCQA/flake8) to enforce common python standards along with some Blender-specific tweaks to help get you started.
+Global changes should be made using the `.flake8` file.
+Per-file and per-line exceptions can also be added.

+Linting and formatting are optional features, but ideal for open-source or multi-developer projects.
+This feature can be ignored if you do not want to use it.